MobiKin

 To align the sorting options between your flash drive and computer, identify your computer's sorting preference (e.g., by date or type).
 Right-click in the flash drive window, choose "Sort By", and select the corresponding option to match your computer's settings.

-A USB flash disk is a compact version of a mobile hard drive, making it a smart choice for transferring photos from your Android device.
+A USB flash disk is a compact version of a mobile hard drive, making it a smart choice for transferring photos.
 For a more customizable, convenient, and versatile solution, consider using the comprehensive Android data manager - MobiKin Assistant for Android.
-Additionally, it's advisable to protect your USB drive from dust and water after exiting safely from your device.
-Over time, you may wish to revisit the photos on the flash drive and reminisce about cherished memories from the past.

 android assistant for win android assistant for mac